STEPHINRACHEL/datasync/README.md

 # Datasync
-This is a data sync tool that allows synchronization of source and replica folders periodically at a specified interval.
+This is a one-way data sync tool that allows synchronization of source and replica folders periodically at a specified interval.

 ## Prerequisites
 * Install Python 3 from [Python.org](https://www.python.org/downloads/)